brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-06-elisha-tan-digital-skill-pimp-and-online-entrepreneur-discusses-her-new-learning-platform-learnemy.md

----
-layout: post
-title: Elisha Tan, digital skill Pimp and online Entrepreneur discusses her new learning platform Learnemy
+# Elisha Tan, digital skill Pimp and online Entrepreneur discusses her new learning
----
+  platform Learnemy

 The greatest inventions develop out of need.
 Elisha Tan found one.
 Her new web application, [Learnemy](http://www.learnemy.com/) plugs a hole in the marketplace -- for peer-to-peer, formally informal learning.